Akkodis-Solution-Engineering/PubSec-Info-Assistant/docs/features/user_experience.md

 ### Search Web

-Selecting __Search Web__ from a Work Only response asks the same question on the web.
+Selecting __Search Web__ from a School Only response asks the same question on the web.
 The UI color scheme changes to reflect the user is searching a different source.

 ![Chat Link](/docs/images/work-plus-web-search-web.png)

 Options in the __Search Web__ response include __Search Work__ and __Compare with Work__.

-The __Search Work__ option in the Web response works similar to the __Search Web__ option found in the Work Only response.
-When using the __Work + Web__ mode users can choose to ground in either Work or the Web by default.
+The __Search Work__ option in the Web response works similar to the __Search Web__ option found in the School Only response.
+When using the __School + Web__ mode users can choose to ground in either Work or the Web by default.
 Default grounding can be changed in the Adjust settings located on the top right just below the Assistants preview links.

 ![Chat Link](/docs/images/adjust-settings-ui.png)
 ![Chat Link](/docs/images/configure-answer-generation.png)